-Every once in a while, it is good to eat at a place where you can enjoy an excellent meal with just a few other people.
+Every once in a while, we get excited about enjoying a meal in an amazing remove place – some place that most people won’t ever even know exists.
+Somewhere you can enjoy an excellent meal with just a few other people.
 Something intimate, secluded, and hidden.
-But some places are so discrete even Google maps can’t find them.
+You might not know it, but some restaurants are so remote and discrete that even Google maps can’t find them.

 If you are pining for a unique dining experience or you happen to be in one of these countries, we encourage you to find your way to these hidden gems.
 Here are 10 of the coolest, most remote places to eat in the world.